-On the target the register is located at long word address 0xFFFe1800 and when simulating it can be found in a structure called ucAVR32.
+On the target, the register is located at an offset of 0x1000 from the IPSBAR (0x40000000) = 0x40001000 and when simulating it can be found in a structure called ucM5223X.

-Double click on the word ucAVR32 so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
-Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into sub-blocks.
-MACB_ISR is in the sub-block ucMACB so we also expand this sub-structure by clicking on the cross left of its name.
+Double click on the word ucM5223Xso that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
+Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into www.uTasker.com μTasker V1.2 - Tutorial for Coldfire M5223X sub-blocks.
+EMAC_ISR is in the sub-block SimEMAC so we also expand this sub-structure by clicking on the cross left of its name.
+If only the EMAC peripheral block is of interest this block can be dragged alone to the watch windows by selecting ucM5223X.SimEMAC and dragging this to there.

-In the sub-block you will see all of the MACB registers listed in the order in which they occur in memory as well as showing their present values.
-Step the code (F10) and you will see that the length of the received frame is read from a location from memory pointed to by the present EMAC buffer description and saved before sending an internal message defined by static const unsigned char MACB_RX_int_message[HEADER_LENGTH] = { 0, 0 , TASK_ETHERNET, INTERRUPT_EVENT, EMAC_RXA_INTERRUPT }; // define fixed interrupt event
+In the sub-block you will see all of the EMAC registers listed in the order in which they occur in memory as well as showing their present values.
+Step the code (F10) and you will see that the content of EIR is change as the code resets the interrupt flag before sending an internal message defined by static const unsigned char EMAC_RXA_int_message[HEADER_LENGTH] = { 0, 0 , TASK_ETHERNET, INTERRUPT_EVENT, EMAC_RXA_INTERRUPT }; // define fixed interrupt event